rfbproto/rfbproto/rfbproto.rst

 Client to Server Messages
 +++++++++++++++++++++++++

-The client to server message types defined in this document are:
+The client to server message types that all servers must support are:

 =========== ===========================================================
 Number      Name